Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 Physical rehabilitation after a stroke is crucial in the early stages of recovery, as the connection between brain and body has been interrupted.

-Depending on the severity of a stroke, you may have little to no control over your affected muscles.
+You may have little to no control over your affected muscles, depending on the severity of your stroke.

-Because stroke affects everybody differently, working with a physical therapist to find a personalized plan that targets your affected areas can speed up the healing process.
+Because strokes affect everybody differently, working with a physical therapist to find a personalized plan that targets your affected areas can speed up the healing process.

 Beginning as early as 24 hours after your stroke, physical therapy can stimulate affected nerves and muscles to maintain circulation and prevent stiffness.

-You’ll learn how to reestablish the connection between your brain and body, and also how to avoid further injury due to your weakened state.
+You’ll discover how to reestablish the connection between your brain and body, and also how to avoid further injury due to your weakened state.

 After your discharge from the hospital, you may be assigned to either an inpatient or outpatient rehabilitation program.